 To decide where to begin the layout of your floor, consider incoming light.
 It is usually best to install laminate flooring with the planks running parallel to light coming in windows or glass doors.
 For any installation, the starting wall should be as long and straight as possible.

 Laminate flooring is a beautiful, low maintenance, long-lasting flooring.
 There are several simple steps that you can take to keep your laminate flooring clean and to ensure that you get many years of service from it.
-Simply dust mop or vacuum with a soft brush or wood floor accessory to keep your laminate floor clean from dust, dirt or grit.

 While laminate floors are highly resistant to stains and abrasions, they are not indestructible.
 In order to maximize the durability and beauty of your laminate flooring, we recommend the following practices as part of your floor’s normal care and maintenance.

 Minor scratches or nicks can be repaired with laminate floor repair paste.